 Table 2

 data low-flex high-flex approximately

-data benchmark benchmark fixed costs
+uata benchmark benchmark fixed costs

 fraction flexible 0.027 0.102 0.05

-hypothetical 0.139 0.139 0.139 0.136
+hypothetical 0.139 0.130 0.130 0.136

-Calvo parameter
+Calvo parameter 0.139 0.133

 median duration 7.2 7.2 7.2 7.2

 average duration 8.6 7.71 7.70 7.85

 $\Pr(\text{same})$ 0.73 0.87 0.87 0.87

 $\Pr(\text{small})^$ 0.43 0.40 0.38 0.47

 mean abs(dlnp) 0.11 0.098 0.091 0.12

-^{} Pr(small) is the fraction of price changes less than 5%.
+Pr(small) is the fraction of price changes that are less than 5%.

-Having established that both the benchmark model and the model with more flexible-price firms are broadly consistent with the microeconomic data on price adjustment, we now describe additional features of the model's stationary distribution of prices and price adjustment.
+Having established that both the benchmark model and the model with more flexibleprice firms are broadly consistent with the microeconomic data on price adjustment, we now describe additional features of the model's stationary distribution of prices and price adjustment.
 This discussion will refer to Figures 3 and 4.
 We have already discussed the close correspondence between the histogram of nonzero price changes in Panel A of Figure 3 and the corresponding histogram in Klenow and Kryvtsov (2008).
 Panel B of Figures 3 and 4 plots the distribution of prices by age.
 In the low-flex benchmark, 13.0% of prices are newly set in any period; 49% of prices are less than six months old; and 76% of prices are no more than twelve months old.
-The mean and median ages of prices are less than six months old; and only 44% of prices differs little, at 12.9%, but 26% of prices are less than six months old; and only 44% of prices are no more than twelve months old.
+The mean and median ages of prices are 8.0 and 6.0, respectively.
+In contrast, there is a much larger fraction of long-lived prices in the high-flex case; the fraction of newly set prices differs little, at 12.9%, but 26% of prices are less than six months old; and only 44% of prices are no more than twelve months old.
 The mean and median ages are 18.5 and 15.0.
+The data described in Nakamura and Steinsson (2008) indicates that around 5.1% of prices can reasonably be classified as flexible and we have been unable to find any mention of the price age distribution in the literature.
+Based on the fraction of flexible prices in the data, one might argue that the low-flex benchmark is the more empirically relevant.
+However, it is of theoretical interest that there is more than one set of parameters that allow for an accurate depiction of many of the statistics that characterize the price change data.
+This result is related to the work of Karadi and Reiff (2014), who find that both their mixed process and their Poisson process generate similar theoretical price change distributions.